-Orange Trail - Challenging
+Orange Trail - Easy

 The challenging Orange Trail takes you from East Cliff Drive & Net Lane through the picturesque hills of Fairfield Bay near the beautiful Greers Ferry Lake, then back to the starting point.

-Blue Trail - Easy
+Blue Trail - Challenging

 The Blue Trail is an easy tour that allows you to enjoy the scenery as you travel the woods near the Chelsea Condos and Lynn Creek.

-Yellow Trail - Moderate
+Yellow Trail - Challenging